X-LANCE/Mobile-Env/docs/task-definition-en.md

 comes to the end and the platform will restart the task at the next step.
 This usually means that the agent has just achieved the task target.
-But it is also possible that several severe errors have occured and the system cannot resume and has to restart.
-Only the triggering flag of this event slot makes sense and it returns no further values to the agent.
+But it is also possible that several severe errors have occured and the system cannot resume and has to restart. ~~Only the triggering flag of this event slot makes sense and it returns no further values to the agent.~~ Only when the event slot is triggered and the returned value is `True`, the episode will be restarted.

 The instruction event slot (`instruction_listener`) gives the agent the novel step supplementary instructions during the interaction.
 This slot accepts and